 Main Subheading

 King Khalid International Airport, known locally as * مطار الملك خالد الدولي* (Maṭār al-Malik Khālid al-Duwali), stands as one of the largest airports in the world by land area.
-More than just a transportation hub, it represents Saudi Arabia's ambition on the global stage, showcasing a blend of architectural grandeur and advanced infrastructure.
+Even so, more than just a transportation hub, it represents Saudi Arabia's ambition on the global stage, showcasing a blend of architectural grandeur and advanced infrastructure.
 Its establishment marked a significant step in the Kingdom's efforts to modernize and expand its international connectivity, reflecting the nation's growing role in global commerce and cultural exchange.

 The airport's development was a massive undertaking, designed to accommodate the increasing influx of international travelers and pilgrims visiting the holy cities of Mecca and Medina.
 The vision behind KKIA was to create an airport that not only met international standards but also reflected the unique cultural identity of Saudi Arabia.
 From its inception, the airport was intended to be a symbol of the Kingdom's progress and its commitment to providing world-class facilities for its visitors.